spox/batali/README.md

 After a `batali.manifest` file has been generated, subsequent `resolve` requests will update cookbook versions using a "least impact" approach.
-This means that by default if the `Batali` file has not changed, running a `batali resolve` will be a noop even if new versions of cookbooks may be available.
+This means that by default if the `Batali` file has not changed, running a `batali resolve` will be a noop, even if new versions of cookbooks may be available.
 This helps to reduce unintended upgrades that may break things due to a required cookbook update.
 Allowing a cookbook to be updated is done simply by adding it to the request: